10 October 2024

 Occupational profile of workforce

-In 2023, the two largest groups are inspectors and regulatory officers and social, health and education workers, accounting for 17.8% and 17.2% respectively of the Public Service workforce.
-However, these shares have been declining over time, as these occupation groups have grown at a slower rate than the rest of the Public Service workforce.
-This is especially true for inspectors and regulatory officers, whose share has fallen from a 2017 peak of 22.2% (when the operation of Mount Eden Prison returned to the Department of Corrections from a private provider) to its lowest level since records began.
-Contributing to this decline from 2017 to 2023 has been the Business Transformation at Inland Revenue, and a reduction in corrections officer numbers in the last three years.
+In 2024, the two largest groups are inspectors and regulatory officers and social, health and education workers, accounting for 18.7% and 17.4% respectively of the Public Service workforce.
+Both groups have grown their share of the workforce compared to 2023, after having previously trending down.
+This was especially true for inspectors and regulatory officers, whose share had fallen from a 2017 peak of 22.2% (when the operation of Mount Eden Prison returned to the Department of Corrections from a private provider) to 17.8% in 2023, its lowest level since records began in 2007.
+Public servants working in these occupation groups are primarily delivering services to the public, including occupations such as Prison Officers, and Welfare Workers.
+Another occupation group which tends to deliver public-facing services, contact centre workers, experienced the largest proportional growth of any occupation group in the year to June 2024, growing 16.9%.
+Contact centre workers are now 8.5% of the workforce.

-The third largest group, information professionals, has 14.9% of all the Public Service workforce.
-This is the highest level on record – the share of this group has increased steadily since records began in 2007.
-Part of this growth involves the design and support of digital services.
+The third largest group, information professionals, has 14.5% of all the Public Service workforce.
+This is slightly down from the high of 14.9% seen in 2023, with the share of this group having increased steadily since records began in 2007.
+Part of this growth has involved the design and support of digital services.
 Information professionals encompass various roles, such as data analysts, business and intelligence analysts, service designers, non-policy advisors, librarians, archivists, project managers, statisticians, and governance roles.

 Occupation share(XLSX, 13 KB)